KernFerm/nvidia-installation-guide/readme.md

 echo Press enter to continue with the rest of the dependency installs pause

-echo Installing PyTorch 2.4.1 with CUDA 11.8... pip install torch==2.4.1+cu118 echo Press enter to continue with the rest of the dependency installs pause

-echo Installing TorchVision 0.19.1 with CUDA 11.8... pip install torchvision==0.19.1+cu118 echo Press enter to continue with the rest of the dependency installs pause

 echo All packages installed successfully! pause
 ```